 Rule-of-Thumb #4: You have a good corneal thickness and curvature.
 If your cornea is too thin, then LASIK could be unsafe for you.
 This reading can be determined at your LASIK evaluation where a formal scan of your cornea is completed that will indicate the thickness of your cornea and if it has the proper shape for the procedure.

 Rule-of Thumb #5: Your ocular health does not reveal any contraindications for procedure.
-Sometimes there can be ocular health issues that are found at your dilated evaluation that can preclude you from having procedure.
+Sometimes there can be ocular health issues that are found at your dilated evaluation that can preclude you from having the procedure.
 If a new condition is found that is a contraindication to the LASIK procedure, our doctors will educate you about the condition and make a recommendation for follow-up care.

 Your LASIK vision correction is a wonderful, life-changing event as long as your procedure is safe for you.
-At 20/20 Institute, we provide an extensive evaluation with excellent technology and experienced physicians to optimize your outcome.
+At 20/20 Institute, we provide an extensive evaluation with the excellent technology and experienced physicians to optimize your outcome.